cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ```

 ## User MDM Profile
 With this request a users mdm profile can be downloaded.
-This request is only avilable for users, not admins, and the response will be a file stream
+This request is only avilable for users, not admins, and the response will be a file stream<br>
 When using Apple BYOD make sure that the user has a *Managed Apple ID* through the user info request first.

 ### User MDM Profile Request